Be Happy With What You Have (The Mangy Dog Mindset)

 So, that morning he set to work writing a professional report along with some key recommendations.

-Among many other inadequacies, the report stated that the temple was extremely outdated and had many weak areas that should be improved, such as using electricity instead of lanterns.
+It also noted how it had many weak areas that should be improved, such as using electricity instead of lanterns.

 It also advised that the abbot should teach and interact with the monks more, and that executive-level monks should not be washing their own robes, sweeping, or cleaning, etc.